 Residency

 Both an MD and a DO must complete a residency in the final two years of medical school.
+Residency programs are advanced training programs that are designed to provide experience to medical school graduates.
 A DO can select either a residency through an MD program or a DO program.
-It is not difficult for most medical school students to get into a residency, although some residencies are more challenging for a DO to get accepted into.
+Most medical school students can easily enter a residency, but some residencies may present more difficulty for DOs in accepting them.

 Do MDs or DOs Have Higher Acceptance Rates?

 Is DO easier than MD?
-Technically speaking, it is more challenging to get into a DO program simply because there are far fewer accredited schools for these.
+It’s harder to get into a DO program because there are fewer accredited schools for them.
 In the United States, there are 141 schools for MD programs, while there are only 31 for DO programs.

 However, on average, MCAT scores and GPAs are slightly higher for MD students than DO students.
-In 2018-2019, the mean GPA for MD programs was a 3.72, while it was a 3.54 for those in a DO curriculum.
+In 2022-2023, the average GPA for MD programs was 3.62, while for DO curriculum it was 3.48.

 When applying to programs, MD medical schools use AMCAS, and DO medical schools use AACOMAS.